How do I get an appointment for an adult ADHD Assessment?

 Are their any resources for College and University students in British Columbia?

 Most postsecondary institutions in British Columbia have a "Centre for Accessible Learning" to assist with resources for adults diagnosed with ADHD.
 Here are a few local resource centres: UBC, SFU, BCIT, VIU, Royal Roads University, Camosun College and University of Victoria.
 In general, these centres help with the process of obtaining academic accommodations and financial support.
 Theses services first require that you provide their office with "documentation of disability."
 For academic accommodations, this documentation is usually the Verification of Mental Health Disorder form.
 Requesting financial support usually begins with the Appendix 8 form which can be downloaded from StudentAidBC.
 Together with the ADHD consultation report sent from my office, your referring primary healthcare provider has all the information required to assist you in completing these forms.
+See Treating Adult ADHD for specific recommendations for support.

 How much do these services cost?